Updated: Jun 1

 We're so much more than just a change in skin tone.
 Our sisters and brothers come also with constellations of freckles, thick waves, blonde and red hair, gray elder eyes and blue and green newborn eyes.
 So let's #decolonizeindigenousphenotypes.

 Being Native is not a look: it’s your culture.
 It’s who you are and how you identify with the world around you.
-It's how you learn about who you are and how to honor your ancestors.
-No more pushing each other down or around.
+It's your commitment to learning about traditions and honoring your ancestors.
+No more pushing one another down or around.
 You are beautiful.
 You are sacred.
 You are dope.
 You are pure magic.
 And, most importantly, your ancestors love you.

 Lululu / Lelele!